saumayrustagi/http_server_c/README.md

 [Basically an implementation in C from scratch of my HTTP Server in Rust](https://github.com/saumayrustagi/http_server_rust)

+- [ ] Use Memory Arenas for serving requests.
+- [ ] Port from mutex+cond to semaphores.

 # Web Server in C

 Project to learn how multithreading, threadpools, function pointers and manually-managed memory works in C.